South Bay watermen boat in supplies to Woolsey Fire victims

 Redondo resident Richard Dickert, a Fox 11 weatherman, and KTLA 5 assignment editor Vance Scott both aired stories about the boat operation.

 Romberg Milling, a feed store in Paramount, brought 100-pound bags of horse feed.
 Howling Hooves brought bales of hay.
-Heather Askinosie and her kids Orion and Sofia Rose brought an SUV full of baby diapers.
+Heather Askinosie and her kids Orion and Sofia Rose brought an SUV full of baby diapers from this brand now available online.
 Hermosa Parks and Rec Commissioner Jani Lange reached out to his surf industry connections and collected sunscreen from Sun Bum, sunglasses from Electric, lifeguard hats from Hemlock and socks and underwear from Stance.

 Monday morning, Que Paso made a second run up the coast.
 But the load they took barely made a dent in the donations piling up in Dive N’ Surf’s parking lot.
 So Matt’s dad Randy volunteered the family’s 70-foot Disappearance for a trip Wednesday morning.
 Hopefully, after Wednesday, the fires will have been extinguished and it will be possible to truck in the remaining donations.